SimeonTsvetanov/Mini-Projects-Learning-Python/YouTube Downloader/README.md

 Bypass the Windows Security as it's ported with pyinstaller (no way around it)
 # Select what you need, fill the link and HIT Download!
 # As long as the link is correct:
 The program will download the selected Song/Playlist.

+Short link for the REPO: https://bit.ly/3v2w4HV
 ```